Paul West (footballer): Management career

-It was West's ability to unearth young quality players which caught the eye with limited resources and funds.
+West could unearth young quality players who caught the eye with limited resources and funds.
 He signed Ghanaian players Sammual Mensah, Issac Shaiz and David Accam for the 2010–11 season.
-Frustrated by issues behind the scenes West felt he had taken the club as far as he could and tendered his resignation in November 2011.
+Frustrated by issues behind the scenes, West felt he had taken the club as far as he could and tendered his resignation in November 2011.

-After taking a step back from football for almost a year, West successfully completed his UEFA B Pro license.
+West completed his UEFA B Pro license after stepping back from football for almost a year.
 West returned briefly to management to help Jed Mccrory and assisted Edwin Stein at Southern Premier Division side Banbury United in September 2012 for one game only.
 West was offered the role of Director of Football and an ambassadorial role at Evesham United.
-The role was to help in overseeing youth player development and also help in raising the profile of the club.
-However, with joint-managers Matt Clarke and Robert Elms departing due to poor results there was a fear of Evesham suffering back-to-back relegations and West agreed to return as manager on a short-term basis.
+The role was to help oversee youth player development and raise the club's profile.
+However, with joint managers Matt Clarke and Robert Elms departing due to poor results, there was a fear of Evesham suffering back-to-back relegations.
+West agreed to return as manager on a short-term basis.
 West helped steer the club back to the safety of 14th place by the end of the 2012–13 season.
-Although being offered the manager's job on a permanent basis, West declined but did, however, take up the offer to join the board and return to his original role of director of football.
+Although offered the manager's job permanently, West declined but accepted the offer to join the board and return to his original role of director of football.
 However, after only one month in the position, West resigned with immediate effect after his first, and last, board meeting, citing differences with the chairman and board with issues regarding the vision and overview of the football club going forward.
 He also got more involved in a football consultancy company that he originally helped set up in 2004 with the late Dean Richards.
-The company specialises in assisting young professional and semi-professional football players with various and wide-ranging issues such as legal and expertise in various areas.
+The company specialises in assisting young professional and semi-professional football players with various wide-ranging issues, such as legal issues and expertise in various areas.